Sichinava.jpeg

 sichinava@kolektiuri.com

-David Sichinava holds a PhD in Human Geography from Tbilisi State University where he is currently an Assistant Professor in the Faculty of Social and Political Sciences.
-He is also a part-time professor at the Black Sea University in Georgia and International School of Economics at Tbilisi State University (ISET).
+David Sichinava is co-founder of Collective Domain and adjunct research professor at Carleton University’s Institute of European, Russian and Eurasian Studies (EURUS) in Ottawa, Canada.
+David holds a PhD in Human Geography from Tbilisi State University where he also previously served as assistant professor in the Faculty of Social and Political Sciences.
+Prior to this, David was a part-time professor at the Black Sea University in Georgia and International School of Economics at Tbilisi State University (ISET).
 David’s research focuses on the social, spatial and temporal aspects of inequality, the politics of urban development, and the role of civil society in urban policy.
-David is also Research Director at the Caucasus Research Resource Centre (CRRC-Georgia) in Tbilisi, Georgia.
+David is also the past Research Director at the Caucasus Research Resource Centre (CRRC-Georgia) in Tbilisi, Georgia, and is currently Research Associate at the New York-based Langer Research Associates.
+He is also Associate Editor for UC Press’s journal Communist and Post-Communist Studies.

 Harris-Brandts, S., & Sichinava, D. (2022).
 The Politics of Urban Recovery in a Stalinist-era Resort Town: Heritage Tourism and Displaced Communities in Tskaltubo, Georgia.
 In Al-Harithy, H. (Ed.), Urban Recovery: Intersecting Displacement with Post War Reconstruction.
 Routledge.